fernando24164/flask_api/README.md

 ```Shell
 $ vagrant up
 ```
+Watch out, the virtual machine get your port 5000.

+## Virtual environment

 If you don't have Vagrant you can make a virtual environment with python 3 and execute in local.